whipowill/wow-acore-mod-savage-roar/README.md

 It all worked perfectly.

-Some of these buffs, such as the ``DamageDoneTakenAura`` which I use in this mod, are reflected in your character stats screen.
-So in the case of this mod, you can see in Cat or Bear form a 1.30 multiplier to your melee dmg.
+I later discovered that the ``DamageDoneTakenAura`` is reflected in your character stats screen, so you can see in Cat or Bear form a 1.30 multiplier to your melee dmg.

 ## Credits